 Planning a visit to Canada’s most popular city?
-You’ll find exciting activities for all ages and tastes.
+You’ll find exciting activities for all ages and tastes in western Canada’s largest city.
 Whether you are looking for fine dining, art, shopping, or time in nature – you’ve come to the right place.
 Don’t worry if you’ve heard of Canada’s chilly reputation.
-Unlike other parts of the country, Vancouver has a temperate climate which lends favourably to being outdoors throughout the year!
-Here is a short list of some of the highlights of things to do in Vancouver, in no particular order.
+Unlike other parts of the country, Vancouver has a temperate climate which lends favourably to being outdoors throughout the year.
+Here are our picks for unique Vancouver experiences to have at least once in your life.

 1. Explore Vancouver’s Stanley Park and Seawall